The Car Connection Mercedes-Benz GLK Class Overview

 The GLK-Class remains the smallest true crossover of the automaker's lineup.
 It is more of a squat, all-weather hatchback than anything you'd mistake for an off-road vehicle.
 The GLK is based on C-Class sedan underpinnings just as is the brand's GLA, but the GLK offers a very attractive turbodiesel option.

-Read our 2013 Mercedes-Benz GLK review for pricing with options, specifications, and fuel economy information
+MORE: Read our 2015 Mercedes-Benz GLK review for pricing with options, specifications, and fuel economy information

-Stop/start technology is applied to both powertrains for the 2013 model year as well, yielding 19 mpg city and 25 mpg highway in the GLK350.
-The diesel GLK250 BlueTEC hasn't yet been rated by the EPA.
+Stop/start technology was applied to both powertrains for the 2013 model year as well, yielding 19 mpg city and 25 mpg highway in the GLK350.
+The Bluetec diesel model is rated at 24/33 mpg.

-In either configuration, the GLK is tuned almost entirely as an on-road vehicle, with a good relaxed but responsive steering feel and a more settled ride and handling overall compared to most other compact utes.
-But it does offer good traction for snow along with modest sandy and muddy conditions with its all-wheel-drive system.
+In either configuration, the GLK is tuned almost entirely as an on-road vehicle, with relaxed but responsive steering feel and more settled ride and handling overall compared to most other compact utes.
+But it does offer good traction for snow along with modest capability in sandy and muddy conditions with its available all-wheel-drive system.

 From a purely practical standpoint, the GLK makes a lot of sense, with a great driving position and plenty of space for four adults (three can fit in a pinch in back).
 The rear bench seats fold forward to expand the cargo area to about 55 cubic feet.
 While interior appointments aren’t quite as lavish as those from Mercedes-Benz’s other models, it does come with all the expected luxury-car features, including automatic climate control, a panoramic sunroof, and Bluetooth connectivity; a power liftgate, navigation system, and rear entertainment system are options.
 The 2013 update also brought the GLK Mercedes' app and connectivity suite, mbrace2.